pitkauff/Transportation-Analytics_Uber-Predictive-Load-Management-Winter-2018/README.md

 **Data Sources**

 In order to correctly test the effectiveness of our approach, we select a set of control dates and a single effect date.
 Since the available [Uber data](https://github.com/fivethirtyeight/uber-tlc-foil-response) was from 2014, we picked Tuesday May 13th, 2014 to be the effect day: that night Lady Gaga performed at a sold-out Madison Square Garden.
 In order to eliminate any potential distortion due to day of week, we picked the remaining Tuesdays in May 2014 to be in the control group, making sure that no extr-ordinary events took place during those days.
-Given the limited data available from Uber, we used [NYC Yellow Cab data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) as a substitue to estimate several of our model parameters
+Given the limited data available from Uber, we used [NYC Yellow Cab data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) as a substitue to estimate several of our model parameters.

 **Methodology**